swissfink/burger/README.md

-* The app displays the BURGERZ NOT DEVOURED on the left side of the page and the BURGERZ DEVOURED on the right.
+* The app displays the BURGERZ NOT DEVOURED in the red column and the BURGERZ DEVOURED in the green one.

-* Each burger on the left side has a `I HAS DEVOURED THIS ONE!` button.
-When the user clicks it, the burger will move to the right column.
+* Each burger in the red column has a `I HAS DEVOURED THIS ONE!` button.
+When the user clicks it, the burger will move to the green column.

-* Similarly, each burger on the right side has a `I WANTS DIS ONE AGAIN!` button.
-When the user clicks it, the burger will move to the left column.
+* Similarly, each burger on the green side has a `I WANTS DIS ONE AGAIN!` button.
+When the user clicks it, the burger will move to the red column.

-* Also, there is a <ins><i>delete from list</i></ins> button.
-When the user clicks it, the burger will be removed from the list and the database.
+* Also, there is a <ins><i>delete from list</i></ins> link.
+When the user clicks it, the burger will be removed from the list and from the database.

 ![Image of Burger Lists](https://github.com/swissfink/burger/blob/master/README%20Images/burger%20lists.png)